-It’s that time of year for family photos, to get a shot for the family Christmas card (how many of you still send them?), to updated the family photo, to give as gifts to grandparents.
-I’m a professional photographer, and it can even get me stressed out at times!
+It’s that time of year for family photos, to get a shot for the family Christmas card (how many of you still send them?), to updated the family photo, to give as gifts to grandparents, learn more about a professional photographer you can hire for your family photos.
 Whether it’s finding the right photographer, figuring out what to wear, worrying about the kids behavior… I’m here to help and give you some tips on how to avoid these situations!1) Finding the right photographer: this will vary for everyone.
 Sometimes the “right” photographer is the one with the best set-up, the one with the cheapest price, the one you’ve gone to for years.
 Keep a few things in mind…

 - Are you going to be using these photos only for Christmas cards?
 If the answer is no, you may not want a highly-themed session that you won’t be able to hang on your walls year-round.

 - If you’re looking for a budget photographer- you’re still spending your hard-earned money, so make sure to look at their Facebook page and/or website and make sure their images are consistent and what you’re looking for.

 - Make sure the photographers style is one you like and will want to display in your home- is their style consistent with the feel and colors of your home?
 If not, you may want to look for someone that more closely matches the style of your home, so the image don’t look out of place on your walls.
 This is also a good reason to stick with the same photographer- to achieve a consistent look.